 Extraocular muscles have a large ratio of nerve fibers to skeletal muscle fibers.
-The ratio is 1:3 to 1:5, compared to other skeletal muscles which is 1:50 to 1:125.
-Extraocular muscles are a specialized form of skeletal muscle with a variety of fiber types, including both slow tonic types which resist fatigue and also saccadic (rapid) type muscle fibers.
+The ratio is 1:3 to 1:5, compared to other skeletal muscles which are 1:50 to 1:125.
+Extraocular muscles are a specialized form of skeletal muscle with a variety of fiber types, including both slow tonic types which resist fatigue, and also saccadic (rapid) type muscle fibers.

 The size of the medial rectus muscle, as well as its insertion point on the globe from the limbus and other anatomical measurements, may vary widely from one individual to the next.
 The numbers described in this article reflect average distances.

 Congenital differences in extraocular muscles can cause ocular misalignment.
 See the Clinical Significance section for more details regarding strabismus.

 The nerves to rectus muscles and superior oblique muscles insert into the muscles at one-third the distance from the origin to the insertion.
 This makes damage to these nerves during anterior segment surgery difficult, but not impossible.
 Additionally, instruments that are advanced 26 mm posterior to the rectus muscle insertions can cause injury to the nerve.

 Blood vessels may be compromised during surgery of the medial rectus muscle.
 The vessels which supply blood to the extraocular muscles also supply nearly all the temporal half of the anterior segment of the eye.
 The majority of the nasal half of the anterior segment circulation is also derived from blood vessels that supply the extraocular muscles.
 Therefore, care must be taken during surgery of the medial rectus or other extraocular muscles to avoid disrupting this blood supply.

 There are fascial layers to consider in the orbit that deal with the medial rectus.